mahmoodabdaljalil-dev/AI_Assistant/README.md

 -   **find_memories**: Performs semantic search across your stored memories to find relevant information based on meaning, not just keywords.
 -   **set_reminder**: Creates time-based notifications that trigger with console messages, Windows desktop toasts, and audio alerts.
 -   **show_reminders**: Displays your complete calendar of all reminders, including both pending and completed ones with status indicators.
+-   **update_memory**: Modifies existing memories, allowing you to change content, tags, or importance levels.
+-   **delete_memory**: Removes specific memories from the knowledge base.
+-   **delete_reminder**: Removes one, multiple, or all reminders with flexible options.
+-   **update_reminder**: Changes reminder times or content after creation.
+-   **find_reminders**: Searches through reminders by content using semantic matching.
+-   **show_statistics**: Provides insights into your memory usage, including total memories, reminders, and usage patterns.

 ---